Homeless encampment has Uptown residents prepared to break leases

 Instead, residents from the upscale Kendrick apartment buildings told the Problem Solvers it’s been a downward spiral of safety concerns.

 “Drug dealers are coming by.
 Drug deals are happening, open drug use, there’s needles and human waste everywhere.
-We’ve had residents report that they found people in stairwells doing fentanyl,” said Corrine, a recent transplant from Phoenix.
+We’ve had residents report that they found people in stairwells doing fentanyl,” said Corinne, a recent transplant from San Diego.

 The 36-year-old is one of three Kendrick residents who spoke to FOX31 but requested we not use their last names because of safety concerns.